Skip to main content

 Tolls

 In France, there is a bonus for the purchase of electric cars ("bonus écologique").
-The maximum subsidy for new vehicles is €6,000.
+The subsidy for new vehicles is between €4,000 and €7,000.
 For used vehicles, the subsidy is €1,000.

-More information at service-public.fr and cec-zev.eu.
+Further information can be found at service-public.fr and cec-zev.eu.

 Other issues